StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Experimentation

 \subsection{RQ1: Preprocessing Accuracy}

 \paragraph{Execution DAG Extraction} We evaluated our DAG extraction accuracy by comparing extracted DAGs with manually annotated ground truth, which were initially generated by an LLM and then corrected by experienced SREs.
 Our approach was assessed at three levels: \textit{node-level} metrics for step identification, \textit{edge-level} metrics for dependency correctness, and \textit{condition-level} metrics for the semantic alignment of conditional expressions.
 For node- and edge-level metrics, we computed precision, recall, and F1-score.
 A false positive is an extracted element not in the ground truth, while a false negative is a ground truth element that was not extracted.
-For conditional expressions, we leveraged an LLM to evaluate semantic alignment, as they may have lexical variations while preserving semantic equivalence.
+For conditional expressions, we leveraged an LLM to evaluate semantic alignment.

 We conducted three independent experiments across the 15 TSGs to ensure statistical robustness.
 As presented in Table~\ref{tab:plandag_results}, our experimental results demonstrate consistently superior extraction performance with minimal variance across experimental runs.
 The aggregate F1-score achieves $\sim$94.89\%, indicating robust overall performance.
 Detailed analysis reveals that node identification attains near-optimal performance (exceeding 99\% across all evaluation metrics), edge extraction demonstrates strong performance characteristics ($\sim$93.47\% F1-score), and condition semantic matching achieves $\sim$91.78\% accuracy.
 These empirical findings substantiate that LLM-based execution DAG extraction delivers satisfactory performance for automated troubleshooting workflows, requiring minimal manual intervention to rectify extracted DAG representations.